Justmypolitics

 I never had to use my rifle in any of those incidents but I was glad it provided a sense of security at the time.
 In 1982 we sold all our cattle, and I went to work in the city.
 In 1984 we moved to Halifax, Nova Scotia where I worked for Apple Computer.
 Halifax was a peaceful Canadian city, but America and the grandparents were calling so we headed south.

 Our time in Canada which ran from 1971 until 1987 ended when my wife and I along with our three children moved to Columbia, Maryland.
 My Remingtons, Winchesters, and Mossbergs all stayed in Canada.
 I don’t even remember the regulation that kept them out of the country.
+It was obviously harder to bring American made guns into American from Canada than it was to just buy new ones.

 We only lived in Columbia for a couple of years before heading down to Roanoke, Virginia.
-There were far fewer gun incidents in Roanoke but I did work closely with people at Virginia Tech so I got to suffer with them after the mass killings there.
+There were far fewer gun incidents in Roanoke but I did work closely with people at Virginia Tech so I got to suffer along with them after the mass killings there.

 Canada is a different society than the United States, but Australia which I have also visited might be a little closer in culture to the United States.

 However, it is unlikely that either the Canadian model or the Australian model of gun control would work here, but we have to find something better than what we have.
 Maybe that better is buying back assault rifles and pistols and stricter licensing.
-Certainly better is not more guns.
+Certainly, better is not more guns.

 There used to be a law that you could only have three shots in a shotgun magazine.
 No serious hunter I knew complained of that being a problem.
 I have shot and butchered animals for our own consumption, but you only need a .22 rifle for that.